Indonesia at Melbourne Style Guide

 - Indonesian government uses lower case.
 Not Indonesian Government or the Government of Indonesia.
 Do not use GoI.

-Government ministries take all capitals when the full name is used, for example: Ministry of Justice and Human Rights.
-Use lower case when abbreviated or paraphrased, for example, the justice ministry, the fisheries ministry.
+- Government ministries take all capitals when the full name is used, for example: Ministry of Law and Human Rights or the Ministry of Education, Culture, Research, and Technology.
+Use lower case when abbreviated or paraphrased, for example, the fisheries ministry, the education ministry.

 Numbers, dates and times

 - Spell out numbers from one to nine.
 Numbers 10 and above should be written as numerals, except if they open a sentence

 - Dates take Australian style: 14 January 2012 (no commas)